loick/basketball/README.md

 - Webpack
 - PostCSS

-But mainly :

-- NO jQuery
-- NO SASS

 ##TODO

 - Promises on switch button click instead of timeouts
-- Remove player focus on rotate
+- Remove player focus before switching rotate (currently at the same tume)
 - Import / API to get the datas of the players
 - Spider Graph with the stats of the players